RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Infrastructure_Services.md

 	**App Engine Standard**- It is a platform for running applications in a **language-specific serverless environment**.
 It supports Go,Java,PHP,Node.js and python.
     - It is available in 2 forms: 1st generation, 2nd generation.
 2nd generation services offer more money and more runtime options.

 	**App Engine Flexible**- It runs **Docker containers**.
 It allows developers to customize their runtime environments in ways not available in App Engine Standard.
     -  It is a good option when you want to have the advantages of a PaaS as well as the ability to customize your runtime environment.

 - You can configure your service as well as supporting services by specifying three files:

-    **app.yaml**:-It has three required parameters: runtime, handlers , and threadsafe. runtime specifies the runtime environment, such as Python 3.
+    **app.yaml**:-It has three required parameters: runtime, handlers , and threadsafe. runtime specifies the runtime environment, such as Python3.

 	**cron.yaml**:-It is used to configure scheduled tasks for an application.